 The remaining part of your grant will be paid after your placement, when you have

-- uploaded the Trainee Certificate in the exchange portal
+- uploaded the Traineeship Certificate in the Erasmus Placement Portal

 - taken a second language test online in case you are offered one by the EU commission.